Plyometrics for Runners

 Research is also yet to identify the specifics of which particular exercises are best, and when the optimal time lies within a training cycle to include such methods.

-In general, plyometric training is probably best integrated progressively during the build-up to your “competitive season” or a big race.
+In general, plyometrics for runners is probably best integrated progressively during the build-up to your “competitive season” or a big race.
 You’ll probably want a few days recovery between a plyometrics session and a race.
 However, since your gains will likely fade with time, don’t leave too long between the end of a plyometrics programme and the start of race season.

 Due to their intense nature, plyometric exercises should not done year-round, rather included in the race specific portion of your training – often the last 4-6 weeks before competition.